Dust evolution in zoom-in cosmological simulations of galaxy formation: Results: Comparison with Observations

 A related issues is numerical convergence. \cite{scannapieco12}, compared the outcome of evolving C5 and C6 initial conditions with 13 different simulations codes, finding that numerical convergence was not good for any of them, with differences in galactic global quantities sometimes exceeding 100\%.
 This holds true partly for our code, which implies that it is conceivable that at even higher resolution than C5 (HR) the results would change by a non-negligible amount.
 On the other hand, it is now widely recognized that it is in general unrealistic to pretend strict numerical convergence of simulations involving complex sub-resolution modelling, for observables that depend strongly on it \cite[see discussion in ][]{schaye15}.
 This leads to the concept of {\it weak convergence}, consisting in "convergence" provided some re-calibration of the sub-resolution model parameters is performed when resolution is changed.
 This task is clearly outside the scope of the present work.
 In this section, our reference model is C5 of Table \ref{tab:suite}, which is that adopting fiducial parameters, but applied to the higher resolution initial conditions C5.
 Nevertheless, to give an idea of the level of stability of the results against resolution change, without parameter re-calibration, we plot also the result for the C6-LR fiducial simulations.

-In the next future, we plan to perform a more complete comparison of our modelling with available observational constraints, evolving also different initial conditions, and to adjust the parameters to get the best possible agreement.
+In a next paper, we plan to perform a more complete comparison of our modelling with available observational constraints, evolving also different initial conditions, and to adjust the parameters to get the best possible agreement.

 \cite{relano20} fitted, on a pixel-by-pixel basis, near to far-IR maps of three spiral galaxies of different masses, M101, NGC628, and M33, to derive dust mass maps over the discs of these galaxies.
 The fit assumed optically thin dust emission, which could be inappropriate in the mid-IR regime where the emission can be substantially contributed by dense molecular clouds \cite[e.g.][]{silva98}.
 They used the classical dust model by \cite{desert90}, which consists of three grain populations: polycyclic aromatic hydrocarbons (PAHs), very small grains (VSGs) and big silicate grains (BGs).
 By identifying the first two components with the small grains and the third one with large grains of the two-size approximation, they also produced mass maps separately for small and large dust.
 We warn the reader that this identification should be regarded with some caution, since in the \cite{desert90} model the transition between VSGs and BGs occurs at 0.15 $\mu$m, while that between small and large grains in the two-size approximation is at 0.03 $\mu$m.
 Moreover, the former model adopts optical properties of graphite for VSG, while small grains in our work include also a contribution from silicates.
 Nevertheless, \cite{relano20} compared their results with the non-cosmological SPH simulation by \cite{aoyama17}, which implements the two-size approximation for dust evolution.
 Despite the aforementioned caveats, we think it is interesting to repeat the same exercise here for our model.